 5 Courses for Video Game Degrees

-From first-person shooters (FPS) to immersive role-playing games (RPGs) – and everything in-between – the culture surrounding video games has never been bigger than it is now.
+From first-person shooters (FPS) to immersive role-playing games (RPGs) – and everything in-between – the culture surrounding video game degrees has never been bigger than it is now.

 However, just because countless fans from around the world love to sit down and put their skills to the test, is it really possible to earn a video game degree and turn this passion for games into a full-blown career?